Codeception/Codeception/docs/modules/Lumen.md

 ### amLoggedAs

-Set the currently logged in user for the application.
+Set the authenticated user for the next request.
-Takes either an object that implements the User interface or an array of credentials.
+This will not persist between multiple requests.

- * `param`  \Illuminate\Contracts\Auth\User|array $user
+ * `param`  \Illuminate\Contracts\Auth\Authenticatable
  * `param`  string|null $driver The authentication driver for Lumen <= 5.1.*, guard name for Lumen >= 5.2
  * `return` void